-Brits recall heartbreaking lockdown sacrifices they made – the same day Boris Johnson attended a party
+Brits recall heartbreaking lockdown sacrifices they made — the same day Boris Johnson attended a party

 And, notably, some local politicians within Johnson’s own party are now saying, on the record, that he should resign.

-Anthony Mullen, a local councilor in Sunderland, a city in northern England, told the BBC: “I think this is such an atrocity, I can’t see how he can survive … It is now a question of the scale of the wrongdoing rather than whether there has been any.”
+Antony Mullen, a local councilor in Sunderland, a city in northern England, told the BBC: “I think this is such an atrocity, I can’t see how he can survive. … It is now a question of the scale of the wrongdoing rather than whether there has been any.”

 Read more: